Adel-Kayyali/SalarySight/README.md

 flask run
 ```

+---

 ### Using Docker

 If you prefer to use Docker, make sure you have Docker installed and running on your machine.

+The Docker image for SalarySight can be found at [adelkayyali/salarysight on Docker Hub](https://hub.docker.com/r/adelkayyali/salarysight).

+To pull and run the Docker image, use the following commands:

 1. **Build the Docker image:**